impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-5-content.md

 ### Why do we add completions for Bash and `zsh`, but not `fish`?

 I was wondering why we include completion scripts for Bash and `zsh`, but not `fish`, so I did some digging in the Github history.
-I found [this issue](https://github.com/rbenv/rbenv/issues/1212){:target="_blank" rel="noopener"} which indicates that [`fish` supports RBENV completions natively](https://github.com/fish-shell/fish-shell/blob/1aa0dfe91bc5382220ba2f170bff525501d13908/share/completions/rbenv.fish){:target="_blank" rel="noopener"}.
+I found [this issue](https://github.com/rbenv/rbenv/issues/1212){:target="_blank" rel="noopener" } which indicates that [`fish` supports RBENV completions natively](https://github.com/fish-shell/fish-shell/blob/1aa0dfe91bc5382220ba2f170bff525501d13908/share/completions/rbenv.fish){:target="_blank" rel="noopener" }.

-Because of that, the `rbenv.fish` shell was redundant and was removed as part of [this PR](https://github.com/rbenv/rbenv/commit/143b2c9c02dbacbbb40592ef4fee5bb5f7f106a5){:target="_blank" rel="noopener"}.
-The code to `source` the completion file was then moved into the default branch of the `case` statement [here](https://github.com/gioele/rbenv/commit/9fbbfd268dcbedf0d99f8d14946023e3242feff3){:target="_blank" rel="noopener"}.
+Because of that, the `rbenv.fish` shell was redundant and was removed as part of [this PR](https://github.com/rbenv/rbenv/commit/143b2c9c02dbacbbb40592ef4fee5bb5f7f106a5){:target="_blank" rel="noopener" }.
+The code to `source` the completion file was then moved into the default branch of the `case` statement [here](https://github.com/gioele/rbenv/commit/9fbbfd268dcbedf0d99f8d14946023e3242feff3){:target="_blank" rel="noopener" }.

 ## The `source` command